Secure CheckoutPersonal information is secured with SSL technology.

-VII.
-Guided and radiated electromagnetic propagation from carbon-based nano-interconnects and nano-antennas
+6. Guided and radiated electromagnetic propagation from carbon-based nanointerconnects and nanoantennae

-VIII.
-Graphite on epsilon-near-zero metamaterial as an ideal electromagnetic absorber
+7. Graphene on epsilon-near-zero metamaterials as perfect electromagnetic absorber

 Carbon-Based Nanoelectromagnetics provides detailed insights into the electromagnetic interactions of carbon-based nanostructured materials such as graphene and carbon nanotubes.
 Chapters within the book offer a comprehensive overview on this discipline, starting with an introduction to the field-matter interaction, its features, and finally, its applications in microwave, THz and optical frequency ranges.
 Electromagnetics at the nanoscale level has become a major research area in recent years as the synthesis of a variety of carbon-based nanostructures has progressed dramatically, thus opening the era of nanoelectronics and nanophotonics.